Viktor Kochubey: 1810 War

 After returning from vacation, in 1810 Kochubey joined the Council of State.
 In early 1812 he was appointed Chairman of the Department of Laws of the Council of State.
 Supported Speransky's proposal for financial reform and the Senate.
 He maintained a good relationship with him, even when the reformer was disgraced.

 During the Patriotic War and the Overseas Campaign was under the emperor.
 He facilitated Kutuzov's appointment as commander-in-chief.
 In 1813 he headed the Central Council for the Management of German Lands.
 He was offered the position of ambassador to England, which he refused because he did not want to leave Russia at such a difficult time (liked to repeat that a long stay outside the fatherland was against his rules).

 Filed to the Emperor 'Note of Gr.
 V. Kochubey on the state of the empire and measures to end the unrest and introduce a better arrangement in the various industries, the government constituents,' in which Kochubey proposed to merge the Ministry of Police with the Ministry of the Interior, as well as to create the Ministry of Spiritual Affairs and Public Education, prompted Alexander to appoint him in 1816 as chairman of the Department of Civil and Spiritual Affairs of the State Council (until 1819).

-From 1817-1818 Count Viktor Kochubey lived in Paris.
+From 1817 to 1818 Count Viktor Kochubey lived in Paris.

 He was second appointed Minister of the Interior on November 4, 1819.
 On August 30, 1821, he received a St. Andrew's star.
 In the same year, the emperor ordered to move to the semicircular square in front of his tsarist palace cast-iron gates with the inscription A mes chers compagnons d'armes ('To my beloved colleagues').